- Recommended

 Least Busy Day Fri |

-Discover the best of Niagara Falls — top attractions, local food, transport tips, budget advice, and currency essentials.
-Plan your perfect Niagara Falls trip today.
+Discover the best of Niagara Falls, ON — top attractions, local food, transport tips, budget advice, and currency essentials.
+Plan your perfect Niagara Falls, ON trip today.

-Local history museum covering the city’s development, tourism, and War of 1812 stories.
-A good choice for visitors wanting context beyond the waterfalls.
+Compact local history museum covering the city’s development, tourism, and military past.
+A strong introduction to Niagara Falls beyond the waterfalls.

 The train connection between Windsor, ON and Niagara Falls, ON is a convenient way to explore the beauty of Ontario.
 VIA Rail Canada provides reliable service on this route, allowing travelers to enjoy scenic views while comfortably reaching their destination.
 With frequent departures and modern amenities onboard, it's an excellent choice for those looking to experience both cities without the hassle of driving.